How to change a photo into a pencil line drawing in Photoshop

 Hi there, thanks for this great tutorial and the follow-up to add colors.
 You can also colorize the image with a hue/saturation layer, anyway I think that a great thing to do before to add colors would be to modify the line drawing so that it shows the typical hatching of pencil and inks, you know those fine lines you use to fill-in dark areas or add shading… I’m gonna see if I can find out how to do that…

-Great hannah, though there are a few online photo conversions to sketch available, they never have the full image conversion, meaning the image result that they give is of either much less image size or does not give the required effect.
+Great June, though there are a few online photo conversions to sketch available, they never have the full image conversion, meaning the image result that they give is of either much less image size or does not give the required effect.

-Thanks again, dear hannah.
+Thanks again, dear June.

 Hi Lalith, thanks for your lovely comments, much appreciated 🙂

-Hannah, what an amazing job.
+What an amazing job.
 You’ve put this challenging task into simple steps that defines “user friendly” to a different level.
 Your awesome for your techniques you’ve created in teaching the rest of us.
 You are the “instructor” in this categor.

 Merci a vous!